Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

-Generally people do not care about Sitemap.When they came to know that is an essential aspect from the SEO point of view, then they get confused on how to proceed?
+Generally, people do not care about Sitemap.When they came to know that is an essential aspect from the SEO point of view, then they are confused on how to proceed further ?

 Let me cover all the possible doubts and their solution in this post.
-I will explain everything in depth and try to quote a few examples to get you proper implementation for your use case.
+I will explain everything in depth and try to quote few examples to give you proper implementation for your usecase.

 What is an XML Sitemap?

 The XML sitemap is a tree structure of your website that lists down all the important pages that you want Google to consider for your website.
 Sites without sitemap often notice that their important pages aren’t available in Google index.